-This function is not decorated with @challenge_response_allowed as the OCRA token is always a challenge response token!
+This function is not decorated with @challenge\response\allowed as the OCRA token is always a challenge response token!

-- passw The PIN of the token. - options dictionary of additional request parameters verify_response (passw=None, challenge=None)
+- passw The PIN of the token. - options dictionary of additional request parameters update(param)

 Parameters param (dict) - parameters from the token init